sonic-net/DASH/dash-pipeline/README-saithrift.md

 ```
 Note the actual type is `sai_thrift_direction_lookup_entry_t` and it has two parameters to create it: `switch_id` and `vni`.

-Looking further down into the `write()` method (which serializes into thrift) we get hints about the datatypes of these two parameters.
+Looking further down into the `write()` method (which serializes into thrift) we get hints about the data types of these two parameters.
 We can see `switch_id` is 64 bits and `vni` is 32 bits:
 ```
 # From ttypes.py: